Prescription Drug Trafficking Crimes

 An individual designated by the practitioner, such as a nurse or secretary, may call in the prescription.
 The practitioner is responsible for ensuring that the prescription conforms to all requirements of the law and regulations, both federal and state.

-Amid avalanche of painkiller prescriptions, Florida moves slowly on monitoring - Article in the St. Petersburg Times which discusses the fact that Florida is one of the last states to develop a monitoring system to track drugs being prescribed within the State.
-As a result of the lax medical regulations in Florida, "pain clinics" have sprung up throughout the state.
-Florida leads the United States in prescriptions for oxycodone, with most of these prescriptions coming from "pain management clinics."
-The DEA has identified the Tampa Bay area, including Hillsborough County and Pinellas County as the "hot beds" of prescription drug trafficking.
+Florida Moves Slowly on Monitoring Painkiller Prescriptions – Article in the St. Petersburg Times which discusses the fact that Florida is one of the last states to develop a monitoring system to track drugs being prescribed within the State.
+As a result of the lax medical regulations in Florida, “pain clinics” have sprung up throughout the state.
+Florida leads the United States in prescriptions for oxycodone, with most of these prescriptions coming from “pain management clinics.”